 What Color Are Ticks?

-Because there are so many different types of ticks in Maine, you may be asking yourself another question, what color are ticks?
+Because there are so many different types of ticks in Maine, you may be asking yourself another question: What color are ticks?
 The answer is, it depends on the type you are looking at.
-Below is a list of the most common ticks we deal with here in Maine:
+Below is a list of the most common ticks we deal with here in Maine.
+Understanding these species can help homeowners know when it may be time to seek professional pest control in Southern Maine for tick prevention and treatment solutions.

 Blacklegged (deer tick): This tick is brown or orange in color.
 Deer ticks have black or dark brown legs.
 These ticks are around 1/8” in length, and they are longer than they are wide.